Covid-19 Consumer Behaviour Changes and Life as we knew it is no longer business as usual.

 Let’s share some ideas you can develop to reframe the future of your business.

-Happenings Ushered in by Covid-19 Consumer Behaviour Changes
+E-commerce is impacted by Covid-19 Consumer Behaviour Changes

 1. ECONOMIC TURNDOWN

-We see constant reminders of this reality all around us, so I’m not going to elaborate on this, suffice to say that my primary objective here is to provide insights and ideas that can be implemented without re-mortgaging your home.
+We see constant reminders of this reality all around us, so I’m not going to elaborate on this.
+Suffice to say that my primary objective here is to provide insights and ideas that can be implemented without re-mortgaging your home.

 2. DIGITAL ACCELERATION